aandr26/AWS-SAP-C01-Study-Guide/docs/8_Databases/8d_ElastiCache/ElastiCache_Architecture.md

   * [ElastiCache Use Cases](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/elasticache-use-cases.html)

 * **Exam Tips:**
+  * Supports any RDS DB or even no DB at all is required.
   * Be aware of scenarios where it is need:
     * Used to improve database performance by caching query results.
   * Understand the differences between Redis and Memcached: